 The Spokane Regional Health District works closely with The Spokane River Forum and Spokane Aquifer Joint Board to offer the EnviroStars business incentive program which recognizes businesses that have implemented practices and policies to properly manage hazardous waste and conserve resources.

 A clean river is good for the community and good for business.
 Working together as a community, we will ensure that future generations have enough clean water to sustain a healthy lifestyle and economy.

+Stormwater Source Testing

+The Comprehensive Plan contains Future Control Action 6.2.8 that involves Ecology’s Urban Waters Initiative.
+A team of Ecology staff and specialists from the Spokane Regional Health District have sampled water and visited businesses along the river to identify sources of toxic chemicals, including PCBs.
+These studies are designed to identify potential hot spots (i.e., areas contributing an inordinately high amount of PCBs) that could be controlled in the future.
+This action consists of considering these source tracing activities to identify significant sources of PCBs to the Spokane stormwater system.

 Partner Organizations: